Big-company strategy. Small-business math.

-StratEngine AI runs the strategy work as a system.
+StratEngine AI is the AI strategy platform for the executives who run small businesses — the owners, CEOs, and leadership teams who personally own the strategic decisions and never had a strategy department or a consultant budget.
+It turns a real business question into a researched, pressure-tested, defensible strategy brief in about an hour: the analysis a $10,000–$50,000 consulting engagement buys, at software prices.
+StratEngine runs the strategy work as a system.
 Research agents pull sources in parallel.
-A framework layer applies discipline across 19 strategy frameworks including SWOT Analysis, Porter's Five Forces, Blue Ocean Strategy, McKinsey 7-S Framework, Play to Win, Business Model Canvas, 3C's Framework, Marketing 4Ps, PESTLE Analysis, Galbraith Star Model, and Porter's Value Chain.
-A 5-agent C-Suite debate pressure-tests the conclusion from CEO, CFO, CMO, and COO chairs.
+A framework layer applies discipline across 27 strategy frameworks including SWOT Analysis, Porter's Five Forces, Blue Ocean Strategy, McKinsey 7-S Framework, Play to Win, Business Model Canvas, 3C's Framework, Marketing 4Ps, PESTLE Analysis, Galbraith Star Model, Porter's Value Chain, Balanced Scorecard, VRIO, BCG Growth-Share Matrix, Kotter 8-Step Change Process, Value Driver Tree, Profit Pools Analysis, Return on Strategic Assets, and the Capital Allocation Framework.
+A 4-agent C-Suite debate pressure-tests the conclusion from CEO, CFO, CMO, and COO chairs — the room full of executives big companies have, and it argues back.
 The output is a sourced strategy brief — the brief is the deliverable, the deck is a downstream export.
-General AI writes paragraphs that sound like strategy; StratEngine does the work.
+General AI tells you what you want to hear; StratEngine does the work.

 Three things AI promised and didn't deliver.